-- Raising the credit from 20 percent to 30 percent for projects with Qualified Rehabilitation Expenditures of less than \$5 million. - Restoring the credit payback to a lump sum as opposed to paying it back over a five-year period, which has an adverse effect on the value of the credit to developers. - Providing an additional 2 percent credit to both the 10 and 20 percent credit levels if the building increases its energy efficiency by 30 percent or more in an effort to promote energy-efficiency and cost-savings. - Removing a provision in the Internal Revenue Code that inhibits the ability of nonprofit organizations from undertaking the most difficult projects in communities in greatest need. - Eliminating the federal taxation of the proceeds of state credits transferred through partnerships and sold as state tax certificates. - Redefining "old" buildings by removing the arbitrary date of 1936, which will allow many structures that are currently ineligible to be eligible.
+- Raising the credit from 20 percent to 30 percent for projects with Qualified Rehabilitation Expenditures of less than \$5 million. - Restoring the credit payback to a lump sum as opposed to paying it back over a five-year period, which has an adverse effect on the value of the credit to developers. - Providing an additional 2 percent credit if the building increases its energy efficiency by 30 percent or more in an effort to promote energy-efficiency and cost-savings. - Removing a provision in the Internal Revenue Code that inhibits the ability of nonprofit organizations from undertaking the most difficult projects in communities in greatest need. - Eliminating the federal taxation of the proceeds of state credits transferred through partnerships and sold as state tax certificates. - Redefining "old" buildings by removing the arbitrary date of 1936, which will allow many structures that are currently ineligible to be eligible.